iondbproject/planck-unit/README.md

 A simple, small, and extensible unit testing framework for embedded systems and standard OSs alike.
-The framework only depends on `stdio.h`, `stdlib.h`, and `string.h`, and specifically has helper libraries to aid use on Arduino platforms.
+The framework only depends on `stdio.h`, `stdlib.h`, and `string.h`, and has helper libraries to aid use on Arduino platforms.
 The library can be used to output unit test results in almost any format, and specifically has support for JSON and a human-friendly formats.
 For standard operating systems, `planckunit.c` and